 At a time when many people are wondering, “What jobs does a history degree prepare a student for?” almost everyone would agree that one such job is K–12 teaching.
 So this article from a Columbia history major who feels that she and her peers are being steered away from teaching should concern us as historians—even if it didn’t also concern us as citizens.
-Our communities ought to consider why teachers are paid less than financial advisors; surely our children are as important as our money.

 If you are at a university, the April issue of Perspectives on History probably arrived together with finals or midterms.
 Your time is even more precious than usual, and general reading is probably not your first priority.
 But I would strongly encourage you to make time for the forum on the AHA’s Tuning project—even, or perhaps especially, if you are skeptical of the effort.

 We are making available, to members and nonmembers alike, Robert B. Townsend’s article for the April issue of Perspectives on History, which analyzes Department of Education research and finds that the number of history bachelor’s degrees awarded has declined for the first time in a decade.